TaniyaTaragi/Cloud-Based-Blood-Management-System/README.md

 The objective was to create a cloud-integrated web application demonstrating the use of cloud services such as AWS EC2 for hosting, along with concepts like scalability, availability, and resource provisioning in a real-world system.

 👨‍💻 Contributors
+Name	GitHub Profile	Role
--Taniya Taragi – Frontend Development, EC2 Deployment, Documentation -Sumit Deolia – Backend Integration, Database Design -Lavi Joshi – PHP Logic, Cloud Architecture & Configuration -Shubham Singh Rawat – UI Design, Testing, Feature Enhancement
+Taniya Taragi	@TaniyaTaragi	Frontend Development, EC2 Deployment, Documentation Sumit Deolia	@sumitdeolia27	Backend Integration, Database Design Lavi Joshi	@Lavijoshi18	PHP Logic, Cloud Architecture & Configuration Shubham Singh Rawat	@ShubhamSinghRawat10	UI Design, Testing, Feature Enhancement

+Special thanks to our faculty for their support and guidance throughout the development of this project.

 ## Features
 - User authentication and role-based access